 Griffon (GFF) Dividend Report

 Griffon Corporation (GFF) operates through two core segments: Home and Building Products, and Consumer and Professional Products.
-With brands like Clopay and AMES under its umbrella, the company serves both residential and commercial markets, generating over \$2.6 billion in annual revenue.
+With brands like Clopay and AMES under its umbrella, the company serves both residential and commercial markets, generating approximately $2.5 billion in annual revenue.
 Leadership has emphasized operational efficiency, steady margin expansion, and a disciplined approach to capital allocation, including dividends and share repurchases.

-Backed by a strong management team and consistent free cash flow—over \$305 million in the trailing twelve months—Griffon is navigating a slower demand environment while maintaining profitability.
-The company continues to return capital to shareholders, strengthen its balance sheet, and invest in long-term value creation.
+Backed by a consistent free cash flow profile of over $228 million in the trailing twelve months, Griffon is navigating a moderating demand environment while maintaining profitability.
+The company continues to return capital to shareholders, manage its balance sheet carefully, and invest in long-term value creation.

 Recent Events